 One could imagine drawing a distinction between fine art (like paintings and novels) and non-art (like boats and tools).
 But Bleistein v.
 Donaldson Lithographing Co. dooms any such inquiry into the quality of the artistry in a work.
+Unsurprisingly, copyright has gradually expanded to cover objects rarely thought of as art.

 In the 1954 case of Mazer v.
 Stein, the Supreme Court held that a lamp base in the form of a dancer was a "work of art," i.e., within one of the copyrightable classes of works under the 1909 Copyright Act.4 Justice Reed's opinion for the Court explained: